 - Create a business letterhead using Google Docs.
 Very simply, I could import my logo and create a footer with my company information, including linkable website and email address.

-- Buy the Get Famous eBook for $37, sign up for HARO and begin pitching the media on my own.
+- Buy the Get Famous eBook for $37 and use the tips and templates inside to begin pitching the media on my own (free!).

 - Create an RSS feed using Feedburner so my blog posts are automatically delivered to readers who sign up.

 - Link my RSS feed to Twitterfeed so my blog posts are uploaded to Twitter and visible to my followers

 - Choose 3-5 keywords and SEO the heck out of my site by using awesome title tags, meta description and meta tags for both pages and posts.

 - Set up Google Analytics on my site so I can track who’s visiting, what they’re reading, who referred them and more.